Skip to main content

 Your Securities Gift Grows With Your Portfolio

 Investments change over time.
 Companies merge.
 Stocks split.
-Dividend reinvestment plans automatically purchase additional shares.
+Dividend reinvestment plans automatically buy additional shares.
 If a will says "I leave my 100 shares of XYZ Corp to my daughter," what happens when those 100 shares become 200 after a stock split?

 If a testator executes a will that devises securities and the testator then owned securities that meet the description in the will, the devise includes additional securities owned by the testator at death to the extent the additional securities were acquired by the testator after the will was executed as a result of the testator's ownership of the described securities.